rajkumardubey10/Flight_ML/README.md

 ```
 conda create -p venv python==3.11.4 -y
 ```
-## All required library in requirement.txt file for this project :
+## All required dependencies in requirement.txt file for this project :
 1. scikit-learn
 2. ipykernel
 3. catboost